Beware of Auction Rate Securities Settlement "Phishing" Scam

 Settlement Procedures Related to Auction Rate Securities

-FINRA—along with the Securities and Exchange Commission and state securities regulators— recently has announced final settlements with numerous brokerage firms relating to the sale of ARS.
+FINRA—along with the Securities and Exchange Commission and state securities regulators—announced final settlements with numerous brokerage firms relating to the sale of ARS.
 Contrary to the “phishing” email, FINRA does not contact investors directly to advise them of the settlements or settlement procedures.

 Instead, firms that enter into settlements with FINRA typically send eligible investors offers to repurchase ARS that the firm sold to them.
 This buyback offer generally takes the form of a physical letter, not an email.